containeroo/cloudflare-operator/docs/content/core_concept.md

 ### Self-Healing

-The `Account` controller reconciles itself in the given interval, if an error occurs.
+The `Account` controller reconciles itself in the given interval if an error occurs.
 See the following table:

 | error                                                 | interval |
 | :---------------------------------------------------- | :------- |